 Letter of Credit – Meaning & Origination

 International trade is not a new concept in the world.
 Since the day humans started establishing state boundaries, international trade has been taking place.
 The industrial revolution in the 18th century saw a rise in international trade, and the availability of various tools gave rise to professionalism in international trade.
-The letter of credit as we know it today has gained its popularity in the early 19th century.
+The letter of credit as we know it today has gained popularity in the early 19th century.
 It is a payment instrument used in cross-border transactions.
-The basis of this instrument is that the bank becomes a bridge between the buyer and the seller, assuring that both the parties fulfil their obligations.
+The basis of this instrument is that the bank becomes a bridge between the buyer and the seller, assuring that both parties fulfill their obligations.

 Entities of a Letter of Credit

 - Beneficiary – The entity for whom the letter of credit is issued.
 On completion of the transaction, the beneficiary receives the payment.
-This is normally the seller i.e. the exporter
+This is normally the seller, i.e., the exporter.

 - Issuing Bank – This is the bank that issues the letter of credit.
 This is usually a bank whose branch is located in the applicant’s home country.